-Springtime is a period of nectar, which allows the bees the freedom to be as prolific as possible.
+Springtime is a period of nectar.
 If there’s plenty of food, then we can feed plenty of bees.

 Unfortunately, nature can play tricks on these creatures by creating the illusion of spring with warmer temperatures early and then unleashing a cold snap for weeks.
 This can spell disaster for a colony.